 As set forth by Georgia’s “Tender Years Doctrine”, children are not treated like adults to assess comparative negligence.
 Some of the specific differences that apply under this doctrine are as follows:

 - The general presumption that a child who is four years old or younger is presumed to be incapable of any legal negligence

 - Children between the ages of 5 to 13 are to be judged on an individual basis depending upon his or her particular capacity.

 - If a child is 14 to 17, while they are more likely to be held to the typical adult standard of negligence, there are still grounds to argue that such young adults should be granted some leeway and held to a more lenient standard or that of a typical adolescent of similar age.

 Capacity to Sue and Settlement

 The technical legal jargon, “Guardian Ad Litem,” simply means that a child must have a legal representative authorized to make financial decisions on his or her behalf.
 By law, a child cannot sue.
 However, there is a legal process in place to ensure that an adult is appointed to pursue legal compensation for a child who is the victim of personal injury.
 For the same reason, there are narrowly tailored laws in place relating to the handling of a child’s settlement proceeds.
 These extremely stringent laws are in place to ensure that a child’s settlement proceeds are adequately protected until the child becomes an adult.

 Schedule a Consultation with an Atlanta Personal Injury Attorney

-If your child is suffering from injuries and someone else is to blame, contact the experienced injury lawyers at the Law Offices of John B. Jackson today to determine whether you have a case.
+If your child is suffering from injuries and someone else is to blame, contact one of John B. Jackson law firm’s experienced injury lawyers at the Law Offices of John B. Jackson today to determine whether you have a case.
 You can schedule an appointment at no charge to you.
 Call us today.